siva600/cryptography/README.md

    Suppose s is a sequence of capital letters and spaces, and that s does not begin with a space.
 We encode s as a number in base 27 as follows: a single space corresponds to 0 , the letter A to 1, B to 2, ..... z to 26.
-   Thus 'RUN NIKITA' becomes a number written in base 27:
+   Thus 'Hi XORLD' becomes a number written in base 27:
 ```
 e.g;
    "HI XORLD" - 27<sup>7</sup>.8 + 27<sup>6</sup>.9 + 27<sup>5</sup>.0 + 27<sup>4</sup>.23 + 27<sup>3</sup>.15 +